Bornunique911/Cyber-security-resources/README.md

 ---

 ## PowerShell, Windows and Active-Directory Hacking
-- Powershell101 book is taken from learnpub
+- Powershell101 book is from learnpub

    ### Powershell